-Upon our initial consultation, it seemed that the company was experiencing the natural frustrations that most small, developing companies face when stretching out of the familiarity found within American borders.
+Upon our initial consultation, it seemed that the company was experiencing the natural frustrations.
+Most small developing companies face these issues when stretching out of the familiarity found within American borders.
 Thus, throughout this article, we will refer to this company as simply, “The West Coasters.”

 The West Coasters had extended its services to over 65 countries, and knew that they could only meet and surpass their global objectives if they understood the best country-specific strategies.

 The West Coasters sat down at the virtual table with the following challenges:

 - Inconsistent procedures for onboarding international employees

 These frustrations are commonly expressed by small companies expanding globally.
 We knew exactly what would help: CBC’s proven Culture Mastery 4C’s Process to build cultural competency.